tenzin-cloud/vault-setup/vault-config/modules/vault-secrets-pki/README.md

 # README
-A Terraform module to setup the Vault PKI secrets engine.
+A Terraform module to setup the Vault PKI secrets engine for a private CA for use in my home lab.
 See general guide here: <https://developer.hashicorp.com/vault/tutorials/pki/pki-engine>

 <!-- BEGIN_TF_DOCS -->